OrangeJedi/Aerial/documentation/contribute.md

 >What do you need help with right now?

-The app install process is a bit messy, I would love it if someone with more experience with windows apps and electron could help stream line the process
+The app install process is a bit messy, I would love it if someone with more experience with windows apps and electron could help streamline the process

-We are also looking for people to help clean up the UI/UX, add new feature, and simply test Aerial.
+We are also looking for people to help clean up the UI/UX, add new feature (see the main page), and simply test Aerial.

 >I don't know how to do any of that!
 What do I do?